jerbarnes/nordial/word_level/guidelines.md

 #### pron-subj and pron-obj

 One of the most common dialectal markers in a sentence is a pronoun.
-Some sentences in our data have no markers exept a single pronoun, and they are therefore important for our understanding of how dialects are marked.
+Some sentences in our data have no markers except a single pronoun, and they are therefore important for our understanding of how dialects are marked.
 One thing that is important when it comes to pronouns, is their syntactic function in a sentence.
 We therefore wish to label the subject function and object (or oblique) function separately.
-We do not have separete markers for the dative.
+We do not have separate markers for the dative.

 &ensp;&ensp;&ensp;&ensp;\[...\] og **dem**(pron-obj) blir aldrig ferdige \[...\]